chung-leong/react-seq/README.md

 The various arrays would grow over time as data is retrieved from the remote server.

-It's possible to create a generator that pauses and resumes on user interaction.
-The [Word Press example](./examples/wordpress.md) shows how this can be used to implement an infinite-scrolling article list.
+It's possible to create a generator that pauses and resumes on user action.
+The [Word Press example](./examples/wordpress.md) shows how this was used to implement an infinite-scrolling article list.
 The [React Native version of the example](./examples/wordpress-react-native.md) is also worth checking out.

 Besides using [`useSequential`](./doc/useSequential.md) and [`useProgressive`](./doc/useProgressive.md), you can